 The comment tag (

-A comment that is not visible to users.
+An HTML comment that will not be visible to users.

 <!-- A note that documents the code -->